justinnoor/pfhowto/README.md

 ## Step 8 - Introduce anchors (optional)

 *Anchors* are used for sourcing rules into the main ruleset, either on-the-fly with `pfctl`, or from an external text file.
-Let's demonstrate this by creating another table in an external file, and sourcing it into our ruleset with an anchor.
+Let's demonstrate this by adding a table to an external file, and sourcing it into the ruleset with an anchor.
 This table will include random IP addresses that we want to ban from the system.
-They are completely arbitrary.
-You can add any address as long as it is logical.
+They are completely arbitrary for demonstration purposes.
+You can use any address as long as it is logical.
+For example you cannot use 444.333.222.111.

 Create a file named `/etc/banned`:
 ```command